ScienceParkStudyGroup/2019-03-07-rnaseq-workshop/pages/05-read-alignment-and-counts-tijs.md

 ### Align reads to reference genome

-creating the aligtnment (bam-files) is done in two steps. first the aligning it self with the use of hisat2.
-After that the alignment file will be filtered to only contain the reads that actualy map to the genome.This is done with [sam flags](https://broadinstitute.github.io/picard/explain-flags.html) in samtools view (with the '-F 4' all the unmapped reads will be removed).
+In some tools like hisat2 creating the aligtnment (bam-files) is done in two steps. first the aligning it self.
+After that the alignment file will be filtered for instance to only contain the reads that actualy map to the genome.
+This is done with [sam flags](https://broadinstitute.github.io/picard/explain-flags.html) in samtools view (with the '-F 4' all the unmapped reads will be removed).
+STAR on the other hand has a build in filter and also a sort function.
+So the output is ready to use for downstream tools.

 First of course we will need to create a directory to output the alignment files